GoogleCloudPlatform/dataproc-templates/python/notebooks/spanner/README.md

 ### Required JAR files

-This template requires the [Spark BigQuery connector](https://cloud.google.com/dataproc-serverless/docs/guides/bigquery-connector-spark-example) to be available in the Dataproc cluster.
+This notebook requires the MYSQL connector jar.
+Installation information is present in the notebook

 ### Notebook contains step by step process for migrating MySQL database to Cloud Spanner